ghga-de/milestones-docs/45-topi-antelope/technical_specification.md

 `ghga-service-commons` needs to be modified so uvicorn's logging configuration can be changed.
 Uvicorn uses a special formatter class and comes with colored output.
 However, it does not include certain standard information by default, such as a timestamp.
-Uvicorn should be configured or set up such that any resulting log messages retain the same JSON format.
+Uvicorn should be configured or set up such that any log produced by it have the same JSON format and contextual information.
 The logs should be shipped with timestamps and all relevant information listed in the example above.
 Uvicorn is configured to use three different loggers by default:
 - "uvicorn"
 - "uvicorn.error"
 - "uvicorn.access"